-Sharing data and information on birth defects with healthcare providers, policy makers, community organizations, families, and other stakeholders can increase awareness of birth defects and lead to program enhancements and policy development.
-The RIBDP uses a multi-pronged approach for data dissemination, including maintaining an up-to-date website; publishing studies in peerreviewed journals; and presenting information at state, local, and national meetings.
+Sharing data and information on birth defects with healthcare professionals, policy makers, community organizations, families, and other stakeholders can increase awareness of birth defects and lead to program enhancements and policy development.
+The RIBDP uses a multi-pronged approach to data dissemination, including maintaining an up-to-date website; publishing studies in peerreviewed journals; and presenting information at national meetings.